Education in the Republic of Ireland: Secondary education

 In urban areas, there is considerable freedom in choosing the type of school the child will attend.
 The emphasis of the education system at second level is as much on breadth as on depth; the system attempts to prepare the individual for society and further education or work.
 This is similar to the Education system in Scotland.
 In 2022, the Programme for International Student Assessment (Pisa) found Ireland to be 2nd in reading and 11th in mathematics in a world survey at the age of 15.

-As of 2021, mainstream post-primary schools numbered as follows: